Introduction to Scottish Country Dancing

 What is vegetarian Haggis like?

 I used to think they were all herbivores anyway ;-) I've tried out vegetarian Haggis from Waitrose’s and I can confirm that it is very nice indeed.
-They have recipes for it on their website, or see Haggis Recipes to make your own!
-Want to know more about the Haggis?, see the Wiki entry on Haggis.
+They have recipes for it on their website.
+See the Wikipedia entry on Haggis.

 Go to top Go to menu